 About the Department

-The Integrated Molecular Structure Education and Research Center, IMSERC, a world-class analytical facility is also under construction in the B-C Infill in the Technological Institute Building and is scheduled to be finished in 2012.
-IMSERC has been established to educate Northwestern students to be scientific leaders of 21st century, and support world-class research.
+The Integrated Molecular Structure Education and Research Center, IMSERC, a world-class analytical facility was completed in 2013.
+IMSERC was established to educate Northwestern students to be scientific leaders of 21st century, and support world-class research.
 The synthesis of small molecules fuels research of numerous core disciplines and interdisciplinary activities, including chemistry, molecular/cellular biology, drug discovery, chemical biology, translational medical research, materials, catalysis, nanotechnology and energy storage/conversion.
 All research at Northwestern utilizing novel compounds relies on IMSERC to characterize these molecules before application testing can begin.
-As a "one stop shop" for molecular structure characterization, all instrumentation and staff scientist offices are located in a single location.
+As a “one stop shop” for molecular structure characterization, all instrumentation and staff scientist offices are located in a single location.